insanity54/nanowrimo2017_practice/storynotes.md

     * Aldo is transformed to a hysterical killing maniac through trauma and abuse
     * Aldo is saved by a young Tsubasa sensei
   * Aldo gets his head fux'd by Marth's barrier, which turns Aldo's distaste for Marth into an attraction to Marth
-    * The barrier was meant to conter-attack then attract the evil esper to Marth once the Evil esper tried to make any changes to Marth's Astral realm.
+    * The barrier was meant to counter-attack then attract the evil esper to Marth once the Evil Esper tried to make any changes to Marth's Astral realm.
       * When the evil esper was attracted, Tsubasa-sensei would be able to catch them.
       * Aldo fucked up Tsubasa sensei's trap
 * Thanks to Aldo, Evil esper figures out there is a trap, so they start following Marth.